rameezr07/DSA/STL/List and Deque Differences.md

 ### Summary:
 - `std::list`: Doubly linked list, best for frequent insertions/deletions at any position, but slow random access.
 - `std::deque`: Double-ended queue, best for efficient operations at both ends with fast random access.

-Hopefully, this clears up the distinctions for you!
-If you have more questions, feel free to ask. 😊